 For this hydropower project, SupAnchor provided on-site training and continuous monitoring advice, ensuring that the self drilling anchor bolts met both the design specifications and the daily productivity targets.
 The result is a stable slope, a satisfied client, and another strong reference in the growing portfolio of geotechnical reinforcement systems.

-SupAnchor's self drilling anchor system is deployed in a challenging Colorado highway slope stabilization project, showcasing exceptional geotechnical reinforcement performance and efficiency.
+SupAnchor's self drilling anchor system was deployed to stabilize a challenging slope on a key highway in the Alps, showcasing advanced geotechnical reinforcement in difficult geology.